top of page

 Stay consistently active with a mix of flexibility work, strength training, and cardiovascular exercise.
 Movement keeps joints lubricated and prevents the muscle loss that contributes to stiffness.

-Stay hydrated—proper hydration maintains the cushioning in your joints and supports all bodily functions.
+Proper hydration maintains the cushioning in your joints and supports all bodily functions.

 The Bottom Line

 Stiffness in menopause isn’t inevitable or irreversible.
 While hormonal changes create challenges, your daily choices profoundly impact how you feel.
-By understanding how poor diet, sugar-induced glycation, and stress, create inflammation and sore joints, you can make targeted changes.
+By understanding how poor diet, sugar-induced glycation, and stress create inflammation and sore joints, you can make targeted changes.
 Whether you’re seeking a massage therapist for stiff joints or overhauling your nutrition, taking action now can transform your menopausal experience from uncomfortable to feeling empowered.

 Comments